trycourier/github-cognito-openid-wrapper/README.md

 It implements the following endpoints from the
 [OpenID Connect Core Spec](https://openid.net/specs/openid-connect-core-1_0.html):

-- Authorization - used to start the authorisation process ([spec](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint))
+- Authorization - used to start the authorization process ([spec](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint))
-- Token - used to exchange an authorisation code for an access and ID token ([spec](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint))
+- Token - used to exchange an authorization code for an access and ID token ([spec](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint))
 - UserInfo - used to exchange an access token for information about the user ([spec](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo))
 - jwks - used to describe the keys used to sign ID tokens ([implied by spec](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata))